-Such activities of Hasan-i Sabbah did not escape the attention of the Seljuk statesman Abu Ali Hasan ibn Ali Tusi, better known by his honorific title of Nizam al-Mulk, meaning “Order of the Realm” in Persian.
+Such activities of Hasan-i Sabbah did not escape the attention of the Seljuk statesman Abu Ali Hasan ibn Ali Tusi, better known by his honorific title of Nizam al-Mulk, meaning “Order of the Realm” in Arabic.
 He told his son-in-law, Abu Muslim, who was the governor of Ray, to arrest this man with sneaky plans.

 However, Hasan managed to flee and infiltrate the Alamut castle in September 1090.
 He took over the castle from the Shiite commander together with the Ismailis, following his orders.
 Thus, even four years before the death of the Fatimid caliph Al-Mustansir Billah, a Nizari Ismaili state was established.

 The Seljuk vizier Nizam al-Mulk wanted to strangle Hasan-i Sabbah, a snake who terrorized innocents with his da'is, whom he called “fidaʽi” or "self-sacrificers."
 He advised Sultan Malik-Shah the first to send an army against these assassins who were spreading to Rudbar and Quhistan.

 Thereupon an army set out under the command of Emir Arslantaş, reached Alamut in Cemaziyelevvel, the fifth month of 485 in the Islamic calendar, and besieged the castle.
 The siege was prolonged as the Ismailis in the surrounding area came to help Hasan-i Sabbah.